Information

 Backups on device

-If you don't archive your backups yourself, you can only restore all data of all your apps (e.g. when you get a new device) using iCloud or iTunes-Backup.
+If you don't archive your backups yourself, you can only restore all data of all your apps (e.g. when you get a new device) via iCloud Backup.

 It is therefore strongly recommended to copy your backups to your computer and archive them!